chousmith/craftbeertweets-meteor/README.md

 in not much of any particular order

+* make the directory structure better for future use?
 * display the img below the text if there is an img
 * display user images
 * save the hashtags